Drive Your Sales Efficiency with Visual Configurations

 We’re clever, but not that clever

-“Many manufacturers sell products that are highly complex, with thousands, even millions of possible variant combinations,” says Marc.
+“Many manufacturers sell products that are highly complex, with thousands, even millions of possible variant combinations,” says Marco.
 “This creates a challenge for us humans.
 We are great at abstract thinking, especially if we are trained to do so – like the highly specialized staff on a manufacturer’s sales team.
 But to turn a complex specification, or the parameters in a sales configuration into a product that you can mentally visualize…that is asking too much – even of the most seasoned sales engineer.”

 Whose fault is it? (…and why that’s a question you should be avoiding)